mdrubol/Angular_DotNetCore_SystemTest/README.md

 Points discussed :

-Created Tricor.API Core(6.0).
-Used JWT (JSON Web Token) for securely transmitting information
+Created Tricor.API Core(6.0) and used JWT (JSON Web Token) for securely transmitting information

-Enable CORS in Asp.Net Core.
+Enabled CORS in Asp.Net Core.

 Angular :
   Created a Angular web application which contains the following features.